hopkira/3dvision/README.md

 * Modifying robot logo routine to cope with on the fly changes (https://k9-build.blogspot.com/2021/04/calculating-optimal-speed-for-moving.html)

 ## requirement.txt
 A list of the Python libraries you will need to get the 3d vision program to run.
-I'd advice creating a Python virtual environment and "running python3 -m pip install -r requirements.txt"
+I'd advise creating a Python virtual environment and "running python3 -m pip install -r requirements.txt"